-To install the applications that came with your computer:
+To install the iLife applications that came with your iMac:

-- 1 Back up your important files.

-- 2 Insert the Applications Install DVD that came with your computer.
+- 1 Insert the Applications Install DVD that came with your iMac. - 2 Follow the onscreen instructions.
+In the Installation Type pane, click Customize. - 3 When the installation is complete, click Close.

-- 3 Double-click Install Bundled Software.

-- 4 Follow the onscreen instructions.

-- 5 When the installation is complete, click Close.